foodshipper/server-application/ean/endpoints/Endpoints.md

 ```

 ## PUT /items/<<string:ean>>
 Saves a specific product for the given user, returns JSON Product Object
 Returns a 404 if product does not exist

 ## DELETE /items/<<string:ean>>
 Deletes the product from the users storage
 Returns a 404, if the user did not have the product

+# User Location
+_user_id_: Unique Identification of the current user

+## PUT /home-location
+_lon_: Longitude
+_lat_: Latitude

+Create or updates the user location

+## GET /home-location
+Not implemented for privacy reasons!